History of the Britannia Inn

 The Britannia coaches also feature extensively in the later diaries of 1830–1836 written by Mary's mother Eliza.
 She mentions nine coaches that picked up and dropped off passengers in Headington (presumably at the Britannia): there were the Blenheim and the Star as before, plus the Champion, Union, Regulator, King William, Alert, Wonder, and a very fast coach called the Age.
 There is an interesting vignette of Eliza Latimer's husband Edward waiting in vain at the Britannia on 6 September 1831: "Mr L intended setting off for London & Dover by the King William Coach, but owing to the approaching Coronation the coaches were all full, and after waiting till past one he set off in his gig with the coachman for Wycomb, from whence he proceeded in a chaise to London."

-The Headington Rate Book for 1850 shows that the inn was then owned by the brewer Henry Hall & Co and occupied by Richard Lindars, and its land (now the top part of Lime Walk) comprised four acres and two roods, with a rateable value of £32 and a gross estimated rental of £38 4s.
+It appears that the Britannia was bought by Hall’s: the Headington Rate Book for 1850 shows that the inn was then owned by the brewer Henry Hall & Co and occupied by Richard Lindars, and its land (now the top part of Lime Walk) comprised four acres and two roods, with a rateable value of £32 and a gross estimated rental of £38 4s.
 This was only half the size it had been in 1805.

 In 1861 there were just two guests (and a live-in ostler) at the Britannia.
-By 1871 there were no guests, and the innkeeper was supplementing trade by operating as fly proprietor from the inn.
+By 1871 there were no guests, and the innkeeper was supplementing trade by operating as a fly proprietor from the inn.
 No landlords stayed for long during this period of decline (see table below).

 The Britannia Field (shown on the left in 1899) occupied the area now covered by the houses at the north of Lime Walk.
 By 1902 the days of the coaching inn were over and few horses needed stabling, and in that year the Britannia let out its field to Headington (later Oxford) United.

-The old stable building still stands to the south of the inn.
+An old stable building still stands to the south of the inn.

 The postcard below shows the Britannia in about 1940.
+A photograph of the pub in 1957 can be seen here.

 The building was completely refurbished in mid–2003 and is now part of the Mitchell’s & Butler Ember Inn chain.